-4.21 Compared to the then JPS and the previous Appendix 319 to the Listing Rules, two new shareholder protection standards, namely, members' right to appoint proxies and corporate representatives20 and inspect Hong Kong Branch Register21 are added to require applicants to demonstrate conformity.
+4.21 Compared to the then JPS and the previous Appendix 38 to the Listing Rules, two new shareholder protection standards, namely, members' right to appoint proxies and corporate representatives9 and inspect Hong Kong Branch Register10 are added to require

+8 The previous version of Appendix 3 of the Listing Rules that was in effective on or prior to 31 December 2021 applicants to demonstrate conformity.
 Applicants incorporated in France might not meet these two new Core Shareholder Protection Standards and may have to amend their constitutional documents accordingly.
 Issuers and their advisors should refer to the revised Appendix 3 of the Main Board and GEM Listing Rules for the complete set of Core Shareholder Protection Standards (Added in January 2022).